martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 ---
 layout: post
 title: Measuring the Competitive Balance across U.S. Professional Sports Using R
-subtitle: A look at Comebacks, Close Games, Blowouts, and Salary Cap Disparity
+subtitle: A look at Comebacks, Close Games, Blowouts, Payroll Disparity, and Predictability
 bigimg:
 - "/img/competitive-analysis/sports_header.png" : "© 2013 Stadium Management Company, LLC"
 published: false
 ---

 This past February, the sports world witnessed one of the most improbable comebacks in sports history and it came during the biggest stage.
 The New England Patriots rallied from a <a href="http://www.nfl.com/videos/nfl-super-bowl/0ap3000000783876/Patriots-wild-comeback-in-114-seconds" target="_blank">28-3 deficit</a> to beat Atlanta Falcons and win the National Football League (NFL) Super Bowl.
-Right now hockey fans are being treated to one of the most competitive playoffs ever.
+Right now hockey fans are being treated to one of the most entertaining playoffs ever.
 The National Hockey League's (NHL) 2017 Stanley Cup Playoffs set a record with <a href="https://www.nhl.com/news/2017-stanley-cup-playoffs-sets-overtime-record/c-289053508" target="_blank">18 overtime games</a>.
-On the other hand, besides what will surely be an exciting National Basketball Association (NBA) finals between the Cleveland Cavaliers and Golden State Warriors (playing for the title for the <a href="https://fivethirtyeight.com/features/the-cavs-and-warriors-might-be-doing-this-finals-thing-for-a-long-time/" target="_blank">third straight year</a>), the competitive landscape in the league has suffered in recent years.
-In Game 2 of the Eastern Conference Finals, the Cavaliers set a playoff record with a <a href="https://streamable.com/kddo0" target="_blank">41 point halftime</a> lead against the Boston Celtics.
+On the other hand, the National Basketball Association (NBA) playoffs have been a <a href="https://streamable.com/kddo0" target="_blank">record breaking lopsided affair</a> leading to the inevitable <a href="https://fivethirtyeight.com/features/the-cavs-and-warriors-might-be-doing-this-finals-thing-for-a-long-time/" target="_blank">third straight</a> Cavaliers and Golden State Warriors Finals matchup.

-This recent sports drama triggered a question primed for a data-based answer, **which league (NBA, NHL, NFL, or MLB) is the most competitive?**
+These recent events triggered a question primed for a data-based answer, **which league (NBA, NHL, NFL, or MLB) is the most competitive?**

 I will measure competitiveness by looking at: